BDSM Responsibilities

 Amputation:

 A person may want a finger or a scrotum cut off.
 Example.
-These are surgical procedures that can be done safely only in hospitals.
+These are surgical procedures that can be done safely only in hospital operating rooms.
 In addition fulfilling these requests will lead to legal trouble for practicing medicine without a license if caught, or if later the bottom changes his mind.
-Consent will not be a viable defense.
+Consent as a defense will be less than viable, be ineffective, and lead to conviction.

 Suicide: